 Can eating a specific food or following a particular diet help prevent or delay dementia caused by Alzheimer’s disease?
 Many studies suggest that what we eat affects the aging brain’s ability to think and remember.
-These findings have led to research on general eating patterns and whether they might make a difference.
+These findings have led to research on general eating patterns and whether a person’s diet might make a difference.

-Some, but not all, observational studies — those in which individuals are observed or certain outcomes are measured, without treatment — have shown that the Mediterranean diet is associated with a lower risk for dementia.
-These studies compared cognitively normal people who ate a Mediterranean diet with those who ate a Western-style diet, which contains more red meat, saturated fats and sugar.
+Some, but not all observational studies have shown that the Mediterranean and MIND diets are associated with a lower risk for dementia compared to a Western-style diet, which typically contains more red meat, saturated fats, and sugar.

-Evidence supporting the MIND diet comes from observational studies of more than 900 dementia-free older adults, which found that closely following the MIND diet was associated with a reduced risk of Alzheimer’s disease and a slower rate of cognitive decline.
+- Observational studies of more than 900 dementia-free older adults found that closely following the MIND diet was associated with a reduced risk of Alzheimer’s and a slower rate of cognitive decline.

 - A follow-up observational study showed lower glucose metabolism and higher levels of beta-amyloid protein — both seen in Alzheimer’s — in people who did not follow the Mediterranean diet closely, compared to those who did.

-- In a similar study, following the MIND diet was associated with a substantial slowing of cognitive decline during an average of almost 5 years.
+- In a similar study, following the MIND diet was associated with a substantial slowing of cognitive decline during an average of almost five years.

 - The Age-Related Eye Disease Studies originally looked at diet and eye disease.
 Further analysis by the researchers showed that people who followed the Mediterranean-style diet had a lower risk of developing cognitive problems while maintaining a higher level of cognitive function.